The British Liver Trust: Patron

-In November of 2015, blues musician Walter Trout became a patron of the British Liver Trust.
+In November 2015, the blues musician Walter Trout became a patron of the British Liver Trust.
 Trout found out that he had liver disease in 2013.
 After spending five months in a liver ward, he received a liver transplant in 2014.
-By 2015 he had recovered and was able to go on Tour in Europe.
-“I’m only still here because someone donated their liver” he said.
+By 2015, he had recovered and was able to go on tour in Europe.
+"I'm only still here because someone donated their liver," he said.